In my own words

-I have an official-sounding biography—just scroll on down to read it.
+There’s an official-sounding biography at the bottom of this page.
 But first, here are some . . .

 Fun facts about me

-I wrote and illustrated my first book when I was six years old.
+I wrote and illustrated my first book when I was seven years old.
 It was called The Farm 7720.
 You might assume that the title refers to a cool, sci-fi farm in the future.
-It does not.
+You would be wrong.
 It refers to my phone number.
 Um, part of my phone number.
 No one is sure why.

 My favorite food on planet Earth is jjajangmyeon.
 It’s a Chinese-Korean dish and something I discovered during one of my many trips to teach creative writing workshops in Korea.
 (I’ve been to Korea over twenty times!)

 My favorite color is orange.
 Always has been, always will be.
 When I was sixteen, my dad made me buy a car from his friend for $200.
 He loved that car.
 I did not.
 Then I convinced my uncle to paint it a color called Impact Orange, and that may be the only time I ever felt affection for a non-living thing.